 If the deductee does not provide the PAN or Aadhar, then TDS shall be deducted at the rate of 5% irrespective of the gross sales amount.

-Deductor shall issue Form 16A to the deductee as the Tax Credit Certificate of the amount deducted as TDS.
-Using Form 16A, the deductee can claim credit of the tax deducted while filing Income Tax Return
+Deductor shall issue Form 16A to the deductee as the Tax Credit Certificate of the amount deducted as TDS under section 194O.
+Using Form 16A, the deductee can claim credit for the tax deducted while filing an Income Tax Return

-After depositing TDS with the income tax department, the deductor should file Form 26Q on TRACES to report details of dividend payment.
+After depositing TDS with the income tax department, the deductor should file Form 26Q on TRACES to report details of the deductee payment.
 Once the return is filed, the deductor should provide Form 16A to the deductee

 Rahul is a registered e-commerce seller on Amazon India.
 For May 2020, here are the details of his sales on Amazon:

 - GST @ 18% included in the above sales = Rs.
 90,000